 Chad Gunnelson, Dubuque

-Chad Gunnelson is in his fourth year leading the University of Dubuque Track & Field and Cross Country programs.
-The 2013 IIAC Men’s Outdoor Track Co-Coach of the Year has helped the track and cross country programs make significant strides during his short time at UD.
+Chad Gunnelson is in his fifth year leading the University of Dubuque Track & Field and Cross Country programs.
+The 2013 IIAC Men’s Outdoor Track Co-Coach of the Year has helped the track and cross country programs make significant strides during his short tenure at UD.

 Prior to his arrival at UD, Gunnelson spent six years as the Head Track & Field Coach at Madison East High School for both the boys’ and girls’ teams.
 At Madison East, Gunnelson coached 22 school record holders and back-to-back state champions in 2010 and 2011.